bashiroglu/learning-node-locationsapp-1/readme.md

 Addable features:

-1.
-2.
+1. 2.

 After download project files, in the project directory, you can run :

 ### `npm start`

-# please also add images folder to uploads folder
+# please also add /uploads/images folder to main dir